AlexTrindade/shot-lnk-meteor-course/readme.md

 # Short Lnk

 This is a link shortner built on Meteor and React.
+Andrew Mead Course.

 ## Authors